-Look for a tool that shows you what your teams are delivering.
+Look for a tool that shows you what your teams are delivering not individual developers.

-Speaking of teams, your structure must be translated in the tool configuration.
-It must be able to automatically configure teams and also give you the ability to manually change them in the tool to give you the freedom to adapt as you grow.
+Speaking of teams, your structure must be translated into the tool configuration.
+It must be able to configure teams automatically and also give you the ability to manually change them in the tool to give you the freedom to adapt as you grow.

 Your tool of choice must be able to guide you through the whole process: from implementation to making decisions based on metrics.

 The ideal tool should guide you through the entire process - from implementation to making data-driven decisions.
 This comprehensive approach, which we refer to as "Engineering Success," is supported by a team of seasoned engineering leaders who help you navigate your journey.
 It distinguishes between merely having an engineering metrics dashboard and actually driving tangible improvements.
 By offering guidance and insights tailored to your organization's needs, Engineering Success helps make sense of the data as your engineering organization scales.

 Learn more about our approach to Engineering Success and how it helps our customers improve.

 It's essential to choose a platform that seamlessly integrates with your existing setup to avoid investing time and resources in a solution that ultimately doesn't meet your needs.